How Are You? Spanish Greetings

 With Friends and Relatives

 A popular way to greet friends is by hugging.
 It is used between people who know each other well or on special occasions.
 Additionally, hugging is acceptable when you have been away for a long time without seeing one another, to congratulate someone, or to express condolences.
 Another popular way to greet family, friends, casual acquaintances, and new people is with a kiss.
-Frequently, the kiss does not result in physical contact of the lips to cheek, but instead it is more of a touching of cheek against cheek.
+Frequently, the kiss does not result in physical contact of the lips to cheek, but instead it is more of a graze of cheek against cheek.

 The most common way to say hello in the professional world is with a handshake.
 While doing so, you must always look the other person in the eye.
 Failure to do so can be interpreted as a lack of self-confidence or even malicious intent.
 Moreover, the handshake should be fast and firm, but delicate.
 A quick handshake may show a lack of interest and motivation, while too long a handshake may be misinterpreted.